2021 brings new hope for medical cannabis in Alabama

 The legislature is scheduled to reconvene on February 2, 2021, and Sen. Tim Melson has already introduced an updated version of the Compassion Act — SB 46.
 We’ve provided a summary of the bill here.
 While it is far better than the status quo, there are a number of provisions that are unnecessarily burdensome on patients.
 The bill steers pain patients to try opioids first, and it requires doctors to jump through hoops — including a four-hour course — that will depress participation.

 Alabama’s lack of medical marijuana protections is becoming more and more of an outlier.
-Thirty-three states, including Florida, Louisiana, and Arkansas, allow medical cannabis, and Mississippi voters will get to decide the issue directly in November.
-Polling shows 75% of Alabama voters support medical cannabis.
+Thirty-six states, including Arkansas, Florida, Louisiana, and Mississippi, allow medical cannabis, and polling shows 75% of Alabama voters support it.

 But because Alabama doesn’t have a citizen initiative process, the only way to bring a compassionate law to the state is for state lawmakers to pass a bill.

 Write your state legislators today, and then spread the word to other compassionate Alabamians.
-Let your lawmakers know that patients are counting on them to pass this important bill — either in a special session or first thing in 2021.
+Let your lawmakers know that patients are counting on them to pass this important bill as soon as they get back to work.